TomTruyen/google-calendar-event-emoji-prefixer/README.md

 ### Google Calendar Event Emoji Prefixer

-1. Build the project using the `./gradlew build` command.
+1. Build the project using the `./gradlew shadowJar` command.

    *If you are missing the permissions to run the command, use the `chmod +x gradlew` command.*

-2. Run the project using the `./gradlew run` command.
+2. Run the project using the `java -jar build/libs/emojiprefixer.jar` command.

 ### Cron Job